denten-books/plain-text/2-device.md

 communication act [@wittgenstein_blue_1965, 185].
 Communication, as we would say today, is always mediated.
 In conclusion of the notebooks, Wittgenstein imagines the possibility of unmediated, "direct" modes communication, capable of transmitting feelings from one person to another.
 Barring that possibility, we are ultimately limited by private sensations of knowledge.
 Any sense of affirmation comes through further expression entailing further uncertainty.

 Thought experiments in *The Blue and Brown Notebooks* do not amount to a cohesive model of language, communication, or the mind.
-They do however contain the seeds of the reading and writing machines later imagined by Alan Turing and subsequently pthe formative sources of modern computer science.
+They do however contain the seeds of the reading and writing machines later imagined by Alan Turing and subsequently the formative sources of modern computer science.
 Wittgenstein's experimental thought machines prefigure the modern computer.
 Wittgenstein conjures these fantastical broken mechanisms of comprehension ultimately to address the problem of symbolic interpretation.

 *Philosophical Grammar,* written around the same time as the *Blue and Brown Notebooks*, gives us another glimpse into the pre-history of the literary